Digital Audio Fundamentals

 Sample rates are measured in hertz (Hz), or cycles per second.
 This value is the number of samples captured per second in order to represent the waveform.
 Higher sample rates allow higher audio frequencies to be represented.
 Provided that the sample rate is more than double the highest audio frequency present, the waveform can be reconstructed exactly from the digital samples.
 Frequencies that are more than half the sample rate cannot be correctly represented in digital samples, and, if present in the original audio, must be removed before converting to digital.
 "Half the sample rate" therefore represents an upper limit called the Nyquist frequency, and the analog waveform must be entirely below this limit to be correctly represented digitally.
 Analog frequencies at this limit or above cannot be correctly represented by the digital samples and would cause a kind of distortion called aliasing.

-The human ear is sensitive to sound patterns with frequencies between approximately 20 Hz and 20000 Hz.
+The human ear is sensitive to sound patterns with frequencies between approximately 20 Hz and 20,000 Hz.
 Sounds outside that range are inaudible.
-Therefore a sample rate of 40000 Hz is the absolute minimum necessary to reproduce sounds within the range of human hearing.
+Therefore a sample rate of 40,000 Hz is the absolute minimum necessary to reproduce the full range of audible sounds.
 Higher rates (called oversampling) are usually used so as to allow adequate filtering to avoid aliasing artifacts around the Nyquist frequency.

-In the image below, the left half has a low sample rate, and the right half has a high sample rate (ie. high resolution):
+In the image below, the left half has a low sample rate, and the right half has a high sample rate (that is, high resolution):

 The other measure of audio quality is the sample format (or bit depth), which is usually measured by the number of computer bits used to represent each sample.
 The more bits that are used, the more precise the representation of each sample.
 Increasing the number of bits also increases the maximum dynamic range of the audio recording, in other words the difference in volume between the loudest and softest possible sounds that can be represented.